Readri205/MS2_Project/README.md

 * ### Consistent Page Components
     * All pages of the site contain the same 'header', 'navbar', 'carousel' and 'footer';
+      * **Header** consists of a title image with hand drawn doodles and a scripted 'Africa'.
+      * **Navbar** is a menu top bar that is fixed to the top of the screen even on scroll down.
+It has a black background with light coloured lettering.
+There is a light backdrop highlighting the page that the user is on.
+The menu allows for easy access to any of the three pages at all time.
+If a user selects the 'Country Details' page, Nigeria is the default country selected.
+On mobile devices, the menu becomes a 'hamburger' and muct be 'touched' in order to select any of the three pages,
+      * **Carousel** Just beneath the main 'title' header image is a carousel of five images.
+These images are large and designed to create visual impact, especially as they scroll through from one to the other.
+The images are the same for all three pages.
+The images have been selected to represent 'Africa' but not necessarily in a traditional sense.
+Images of 'animals' and portraits of 'people' have been explicitly avoided.
+      * **Footer** The footer is displayed on all three pages and is consistent.
+There are three sections **'About'** - describes 'us' as an organisation, **'Data Analysis and Presentation Requirements?'** - describes what we do, and **'Contact'** - describes how to contact **'us'** to discuss what we can do for **'you'**.
 * ### Home Page
     * Information Box
       * Contains the details as to the intention of the site and a how it can be used.
 It also contains the basic information for Africa in a high level context.